crecco61790/Game/README.md

 me to adjust my work schedule to miss 2 days a week (as long as I commit a minimum of 40 hours and come in on Saturday).
 I was drawn to New Paltz because of it's pristine reputation and the scheduling  potential to block 3 courses a semester into 2 days a week.
-I have made the absolute most of those 2 days a week for the last year by studying Data Structures, Computer Systems, Database design, Algorithms, Operating Systems and Foundations of Computer Science.
+I have made the absolute most of those 2 days a week for the last year by studying Data Structures, Computer Systems, Database design, Data analytics, Algorithms, Operating Systems and Foundations of Computer Science.
+In those classes I became familiar with java, C++, SQL, Python and R

 A traditional in classroom program is exactly what I needed.
 I have taken everything I have learned in school and applied it to all facets of my job.
 I have designed and implemented a number of programs that have made my job more accurate and